dgaines2/vasp_manager/README.md

 specified when initializing a `VaspManager` object.

 * `rlx-coarse`: lower precision energy-based relaxation
 * `rlx`: tighter force-based relaxation
 * `static`: high accuracy static SCF calculation

-* `bulkmod`: bulk modulus calculation using an Equation of State (EOS) fit to an energy-volume curve.
+* `bulkmod`: bulk modulus calculation using an Equation of State (EOS) fit to an energy-volume curve

-* `bulkmod_standalone`: standalone (no relaxation required) bulk modulus calculation using an EOS.  (although this is not recommended unless you are sure the cell volume is very close to the equilibrium value).
+  * `bulkmod_standalone`: standalone (no relaxation required) bulk modulus calculation using an EOS (although this is not recommended unless you are sure the cell volume is very close to the equilibrium value)
 * `elastic`: Determination of elastic constants using the strain/deformation method built into `VASP`